 When the dropship agreement is arranged, the retailer or the Marketplace owner has all the products to sell.
 To note, here the retailer does not have to make monetary purchases for these products.

 When a customer places an order, the retailer receives the cash for the transaction and after that, the manufacturer will have to ship the product to the customer’s address and that’s it.

 - Reduced Inventory Risk

-Drop shipping provides the retailer with a cash flow flexibility without the gyve of inventory from pre-packs.
-This allows the products being sold without having the pre-defined assortments in stock.
+Dropshipping provides the retailer with cash flow flexibility without the gyve of inventory from pre-packs.
+This allows the products to be sold without having the pre-defined assortments in stock.
 In other words, there is an elimination of upfront inventory.

 - Reduced Transportation Costs